Panteleimon Kulish: Life

 In 1864-1867 Kulish worked as a Russian official in Poland, which allowed him to access valuable documents concerning the history of Ukraine in local archives.
 Between 1868 and 1871 he lived in Galicia, where he engaged in publishing and translations of the Bible.
 After returning to Russia Kulish was employed as editor of the magazine published by the Ministry of Transport, simultaneously continuing his studies of Cossack history.
-In the 1860s and 1870s, Kulish gradually turned more conservative and began to criticize Shevchenko, the Cossack revolts, and the ideal of the Cossacks as the defenders of popular liberty.
-Eventually, despite Tsarist repression of Ukrainian culture and the ban on the appearance of the Ukrainian language in print, he developed a theory that Ukraine and Russia should be politically united but divergent in culture, an approach which won few adherents among the Ukrainian intelligentsia of the time.
-Nevertheless, this conservative approach to Ukrainian affairs was never completely extinguished and was later resurrected in a different form by Ukrainian political thinkers such as Vyacheslav Lypynsky, Stepan Tomashivsky, and others.
+In the 1860s and 1870s, Kulish gradually turned more conservative and began to criticize Shevchenko, the Cossack revolts, and the ideal of the Cossacks as defenders of popular liberty.
+Eventually, despite Tsarist repression of Ukrainian culture and the ban on the appearance of Ukrainian language in print, he developed a theory that Ukraine and Russia should be politically united but divergent in culture, an approach which won few adherents among the Ukrainian intelligentsia of the time.
+Nevertheless, this conservative approach to Ukrainian affairs was never completely extinguished and would be later resurrected in a different form by Ukrainian political thinkers such as Vyacheslav Lypynsky, Stepan Tomashivsky, and others.

 In the 1880s, after the introduction of Ems Decree, Kulish moved to Austrian Galicia.
 In light of the ban on Ukrainian publications in the Russian Empire, he resigned from being a Russian subject and adopted the citizenship of Austria.
 In Galicia Kulish cooperated with the local Ukrainian cultural and political leaders.
 Thus he was one of the first Ukrainian figures to, at least in part, successfully bridge the gap between Russian and Austrian Ukraine.
 He also appealed to Poles, calling for them to recognize Ukrainians as equals and to establish mutual dialogue, but his proposal was ignored by most leaders of Galicia's Polish community.
 This led Kulish to return to his previous Russophile views.
 The author spent his last years isolated on his homestead in northern Ukraine.
 During these years he translated a great deal of west European literature, including Shakespeare, into Ukrainian, and continued historical studies.
 Kulish died and was buried in his residence at the khutir Motronivka.